This article is for all you dog-loving gardeners out there with a green thumb and a passion for keeping your lawn in tip-top shape.

 There are tons of products, equipment, tools, and strategies you can use, which means you need to do your homework.
 On top of that, dog owners need to take even more time and planning to effectively develop a winning strategy to ensure that they’re considering their pet’s best interests.
 Hopefully, these tips will help you and your pup become the best on the block with the greenest grass, brightest flowers, and straightest edges!

-The most potentially dangerous aspect of lawn care when it comes to dog safety is selecting which product.
+The most potentially dangerous aspect of lawn care for dog safety is selecting which product.
 Whether it is fertilizer, a weed killer, mosquito repellent, or grass seeds, you need to make sure that there’s nothing harmful contained in what you’re spreading on your lawn.
-Dogs tend to sniff up anything new that isn’t normally present, so they are sure to be intrigued by whatever product you’re planning to use.
+Dogs tend to sniff up anything new that isn’t typically present, so they are sure to be intrigued by whatever product you’re planning to use.
 Make sure to do your research and read the labels to see the ingredients you’re about to use on your property.
 Do your best to check out some resources for recommendations on things like pet-friendly weed killer brands, as well as any other chemicals you’re considering.
 There are a lot of great pet-safe products on the market today, so you’ll be able to find something that will work well for you.

 Train Your Dog Where To Poop

 Teaching your dog, especially while they’re young, to use the bathroom in the same place every time is certainly worth the effort.
-Not only does this save you time and hassle when it’s time to scoop everything up, but it can also have big benefits with your weekly lawn care.
-Dogs that do not pee in the same location each time will probably create dead grass spots all over your lawn.
+Not only does this save you time and hassle when it’s time to scoop everything up, but it can also have significant benefits with your weekly lawn care.
+Dogs that do not pee in the exact location each time will probably create dead grass spots all over your lawn.
 Even with the best fertilizing products on the market, you will be no match for the devastating effects that your well-hydrated dog can have on your once-green lawn.

 Be Aware Of Loud Noises